Zachary-Cooremans/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
+This Hook allows you to  add nested routes to your applications, such that you can change a single parameter in the URL without having to change the  whole thing
 1. In 1-2 sentences, define end to end testing.
+Form validation ensures that information or data inserted into it satisfies defined formats and other input criteria forecast verification, thereby, validating and verifying the prognostic output from model.

 ## Instructions